skatejs/bore/README.md

 ## Using with web components

-Since web components are an extension of the HTML standard, Mole inherently works with it.
+Since web components are an extension of the HTML standard, Bore inherently works with it.
 However there are a few things that it does underneath the hood that should be noted.

 1. The custom element polyfill is supported by calling `flush()` after mounting the nodes so things appear synchronous.
 2. Nodes are mounted to a fixture that is always kept in the DOM (even if it's removed, it will put itself back).
 This is so that custom elements can go through their natural lifecycle.